South Fairmount, Cincinnati

 South Fairmount is one of the 52 neighborhoods of Cincinnati, Ohio.
 Located in the western part of the city, it contains one of the highest concentrations of Section 8 housing in Hamilton County.
 The population was 2,181 at the 2020 census.

 History

 Fairmount began as a sprinkling of farm homes in the early 1800s.
 Later as the Mill Creek valley became industrialized, the creek bed was spanned and factories were located at the base of the hill.
-A brewery was established as early as 1825, and several more beer makers arrived in the next decades.
 The first newcomers were a few French and German immigrants.

-The community attracted Italians near the turn of the twentieth century.
-Fairmount developed distinct neighborhoods: North Fairmount, South Fairmount, Millvale, and English Woods.
+In the 1920s, Fairmount developed distinct neighborhoods: North Fairmount, South Fairmount, Millvale, and English Woods.